Title

 KIM Item Type

-Specifies whether this is a Stand-alone Model (software implementation of an interatomic model); Parameterized Model (parameter file to be read in by a Model Driver); Model Driver (software implementation of an interatomic model that reads in parameters).
+Specifies whether this is a Portable Model (software implementation of an interatomic model); Portable Model with parameter file (parameter file to be read in by a Model Driver); Model Driver (software implementation of an interatomic model that reads in parameters).

 Driver | EAM_Dynamo__MD_120291908751_005 |